gverse/gverse/README.md

 npm run integration
 ```

+#### Gverse features

+Supported now:

+- Simple API for working with graphs
+- Strongly typed classes and predicates (instance variables) when using TypeScript
+- Automatically marshal and unmarshal JavaScript objects to and from Graph vertices
+- Support for custom marshaling and unmarshaling methods
+- Support for directed and undirected edges
+- Support for transactions and batch updates
+- Before and after hooks for create, update and delete operations

+Roadmap:

+- Decorators for object-to-graph mapping
+- Query options
+- Immutable vertex instances

 #### Gverse vs Traditional ORMs

 Gverse has some fundamental differences to popular ORMs.
 It's helpful to understand the key differences to avoid confusion:

 - Gverse works with vertices and edges in a Graph structure instead of tables, columns and rows in RDBMS like MySQL, Postgres, Oracle, or documents in MongoDB, CouchDB, etc. ([learn more](https://docs.dgraph.io/query-language/)).
 - Gverse schema supports dynamic typing.
-New predicates (attributes can be added dynamically and the data types are inferred.
 You do not need to define and migrate schemas.
+Predicates (attributes) can be added as needed, with their data types inferred by value.
 - A schema definition is required for any type that is part of a [query or filter function](https://docs.dgraph.io/query-language/#schema).
 Both the type and the index needs to be defined and applied. .
 - Advanced graph queries in Gverse are written using GraphQL± (a variant of [GraphQL](graphql.org)).